Human beings have a natural inclination to categorize and sort in order to make sense of the world.

 I am certainly guilty of this.
 I’m inclined to look for and find patterns.
 These patterns can be useful, or at least, they can appear to be useful.
 But they can also be limiting and erroneous, because sometimes those patterns cover up what is really significant.

-I recently attended a Lean Summit.
+I recently attended and spoke at a Lean Summit.
 It was an inspiring gathering of 345 government employees working to adapt lean to governments all across Canada.
 They are doing amazing work and had powerful insights and incredible stories to tell of real culture change, improved quality, flow of value and in many cases savings.
 All the good things we aim for!

 In Washington State government, like many other governments and organizations everywhere, we have been adapting Lean to improve the value we deliver to our customers and to make public service deeply gratifying.
 And as part of that, we have this penchant for sorting and categorizing Lean too.